Jennifer Lambert

 Children experience loss and grief in many different circumstances.
 The sadness they feel due to the loss of a parent or other loved one may be experienced in many different ways over time.

-Swiss psychiatrist, Elizabeth Kubler-Ross, described grief as having five specific stages, moving from denial to anger to bargaining, then to depression and finally acceptance.
+Swiss psychiatrist, Elizabeth Kubler-Ross, described grief as having at least five specific stages, moving from denial to anger to bargaining, then to depression and finally acceptance.
 In fact, while this is a useful framework for describing the components of grief, people do not move through the stages in a linear fashion.
 Recent research supports a more dynamic experience with movement in and out of these states over time.

 Denial